Geeks in Phoenix

 Years ago, it was discovered that you could create a special shortcut that would display the complete contents of the Control Panel in a single folder view.
 It was called God Mode.

-With the God Mode, everything inside the Control Panel (over two hundred items) is listed in alphabetical order.
-From Administrative Tools to Work Folders and everything in between.
+With the God Mode, everything inside the Control Panel (over two hundred items) is listed alphabetically, from Administrative Tools to Work Folders and everything in between.

 God Mode works by using a registry key for the Control Panel.
 When you open a Control Panel God Mode shortcut, it displays the contents of that registry key.

 When God Mode was first discovered, the shortcut you created had a label below the Control Panel icon.
-Now in Windows 11, this shortcut only displays a folder icon and has no title.
+In Windows 11, this shortcut only displays a folder icon with no title.
 It can be kind of confusing, so create this shortcut at your own risk.
 Here is how to create a God Mode shortcut to the Control Panel in Windows 11.

-1. Create a new folder where ever you would like the God Mode shortcut.
+1. Create a new folder wherever you would like the God Mode shortcut.
 I recommend making it on your Desktop.

 2. When prompted for a name for the new folder, copy and paste the following code.